wp-plugins/gravity-forms-post-updates/readme.txt

 == Changelog ==

-= 1.1 - 2014-02-14 =

-*	Finished the file upload upgrades with featured image deletion and hiding upload input when image exists until it is deleted.

-= 1.0.1 - 2014-02-14 =
+= 1.2 - 2014-02-13 =

-*	Updated file upload fields to hide input when a file exists and show it if the file is deleted.
+* Added the shortcode support to Gravity Forms main shortcode.

 = 1.0.0 - 2014-02-13 =